-Subject Guides: Nursing & Science
+Subject Guides: Nursing & Exercise Science

 Find Scholarly Articles

 - CINAHL with Full Text – The Cumulative Index to Nursing and Allied Health Literature covers literature from 1981-present day.
-With full text articles for more than 610 journals in subjects such as nursing, biomedicine, health sciences librarianship, alternative/complementary medicine, consumer health and 17 allied health disciplines (Library Barcode log-in required for off-campus access).
+Contains full text articles for more than 610 journals in subjects such as nursing, biomedicine, health sciences librarianship, alternative/complementary medicine, consumer health and 17 allied health disciplines (Library Barcode log-in required for off-campus access).

 - Proquest Nursing and Allied Health Source – Provides users with reliable healthcare information covering nursing, allied health, alternative and complementary medicine, consumer health and much more.
 They have over 875 full-text titles in over 70 wide ranging topics (Library Barcode log-in required for off-campus access).